stagex-mirror/stagex/README.md

 * No pre-compiled binaries are used at any build stage
 * Each bootstrap stage (Stage0 → Stage1 → Stage2 → Stage3 → StageX) is
   deterministic and independently verifiable
-* Languages that lack a bootstrap path from source (e.g., Haskell, Ada) are excluded by policy until one exists
+* Any software that lacks a bootstrap path from source (e.g., Haskell, Ada) are excluded by policy until one exists

 ### Reproducibility